What happens when the structure of work fades as your inner life begins to take shape?

 If you feel unsure about who you are now

-• List three values you want more of this month.
+- List three values you want to nurture this month.

-• Choose one small way you’ll express each value this week.
+- Pick one small way to express each value this week.

 If your days feel open but aimless